 Short selling technically has “unlimited risk” because there is no gauge to how high price can go.
 Contrasted with long trading where risk is limited to the asset reaching 0 value.
 This is why it’s important to use a stop loss in your trading to limit your risk.

-With derivatives such as Futures and Options, there’s risk of losing more that 100% of your account.
+With derivatives such as Futures and Options, there’s risk of losing more than 100% of your account.
 Your broker might exit you from the trade when you don’t have enough margin to remain in a trade.

 In the context of short selling individual stocks, the risks can apply to the companies themselves.
 If there is enough short selling of a stock it can send a company into bankruptcy.